The Bankrate promise

 If the home requires extensive repairs, HUD will give you up to six months to make them before you move in and start fulfilling your three-year residency requirement.

 Note that HUD won’t pay for any of the closing costs or your broker’s commission, so you’ll need to have these funds prepared ahead of closing if you’d prefer to pay upfront.
-You can also finance these expenses as part of your mortgage if you don’t have the cash handy.
+You can also finance these expenses by rolling them into your mortgage if you don’t have the cash handy.

 Good Neighbor Next Door pros and cons

 Weighing the benefits and pitfalls of Good Neighbor Next Door can help you decide whether the program is right for you.

 Pros of Good Neighbor Next Door

 - You save 50 percent on the price of a home if you qualify for the program.

 - You’ll put as little as $100 down if you use an FHA loan to buy the home, and you can finance the closing costs.

 - You can roll your repair costs into the mortgage when you use a renovation loan such as an FHA 203(k) loan, which allows you to borrow up to 110 percent of the home’s appraised value to make upgrades.

 - You can build wealth quickly, becoming a homeowner at a significantly discounted cost.